mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Tomcat6.md

 	sudo chown tomcat6:root /var/log/tomcat6/*

-The default logrotate stuff needs to be tweaked.
+The default `logrotate` stuff needs to be tweaked as well.
+So open up the `tomcat6` `logrotate.d` config file:

     sudo nano /etc/logrotate.d/tomcat6

+It should look something like this:

 	/var/log/tomcat6/catalina.out {
 	  copytruncate